Personal loans vs credit cards

 - Example: Engaged couple David and Maggie need to pay some of the suppliers for their upcoming wedding in cash.
 As they know they’ll be charged a steep cash advance rate with the credit card option, David and Maggie decide taking out a low rate loan is their best bet.
 They look for a personal loan that allows them to make extra repayments and pay it off early, so once they receive their wishing well money from guests they can pump it into the loan.

 If you decide to opt for a fixed rate loan, you’ll easily be able to budget for your repayments as they’ll remain the same over the life of the loan.
 By comparison, credit card interest rates are variable, which means they can change with the market.

-Now that we’ve given you a quick rundown on the benefits of a personal loan, let’s continue our personal loans vs credit cards guide by turning our focus over to the plastic option.
+Now that you've had a quick rundown on the benefits of a personal loan, let’s turn our focus to the plastic option.
 Here are some of the pros of a credit card:

 One of the biggest reasons to apply for a credit card is to take advantage of an interest free offer, which means for a set introductory period you will pay no interest at all, as long as you make the minimum monthly repayment.

 - Example: Kelly has some car maintenance coming up and needs to pay for everything from the rego through to the green slip.
 While she doesn’t have the money upfront, she knows that she can pay it back over a period of 12 months.
 So she applies for a credit card with a 0% intro rate offer for the first year and works out how much she needs to pay each month to pay it off before the card reverts to a higher rate.